paulsammut/ramosclock/readme.md

 ## Source Code

+This source was written by Nolan Sandberg, and Paul Sammut.

 This is the source code for the Nixie Ramos, LED Ramos and the defuse panel.
 These 3 devices shared similar code and all ran on the same PIC18F microcontroller.
 The code includes the MPLAB project files and the compiler used